abpio/abp-commercial-docs/en/why-abp-io-platform.md

 [Multi-Tenancy](https://docs.abp.io/en/abp/latest/Multi-Tenancy) is a common way to implement SaaS systems.
 However, implementing a consistent multi-tenant infrastructure may become complicated.

 ABP Framework provides a complete multi-tenant infrastructure and abstract complexity from your business code.
 Your application code will be mostly multi-tenancy aware while the ABP Framework automatically isolates the database, cache and other details of the tenants from each other.
 It supports single database, per tenant database and hybrid approaches.
-It properly configures the libraries like Microsoft Identity, IdentityServer, OpenIddict, which are not normally multi-tenancy compatible.
+It properly configures the libraries like Microsoft Identity and OpenIddict, which are not normally multi-tenancy compatible.

 ### Microservices